 If your dog has experienced a seizure, your vet might prescribe a drug called phenobarbital.
 Not only does using phenobarbital for dog seizures have some serious side-effects, it also can get expensive to buy.

-If your dog has been prescribed phenobarbital, you might be concerned about the potential side effects or the on-going cost of the drug.
-Here some real facts about using phenobarbital for dog seizures and the possible option of CBD.
+If your dog has been prescribed phenobarbital, you might be concerned about the potential side effects or the ongoing cost of the drug.
+Here are some real facts about dog seizures and the possible option of CBD.

 What Is Phenobarbital?

 Phenobarbital is a drug that is commonly prescribed for dogs that suffer from seizures.
 It is described as a barbiturate and it is what is known as a nonselective central nervous system (CBS) depressant.
 It is also sometimes called an anticonvulsant.

 When a dog suffers from epilepsy, a vet may prescribe phenobarbital on its own, or a combination of drugs may be prescribed if phenobarbital is not having the desired effect.
 Phenobarbital is chosen frequently because it is an effective drug for seizures in dogs.
 However, phenobarbital for dogs is only effective in 60 to 80 percent of cases of idiopathic epilepsy, which is a form of epilepsy in dogs where there are no other brain abnormalities.

 Idiopathic epilepsy is presumed to be genetic in origin and in some dogs it can be extremely difficult to treat, even when using multiple antiepileptic drugs.
 Such dogs are said to suffer from pharmaco-resistant epilepsy and identifying additional therapies to complement their treatment could be very helpful.

 How Does Phenobarbital Work With Epilepsy In Dogs?